dufferzafar/col-362-ta/Assignment 1/Readme.md

     CREATE DATABASE vpl_db;

     -- Connect to vpl_db
-    -- CREATE SCHEMA vpl_schema;

-    -- Connect to vpl_db
+    \c vpl_db

     -- CREATE TABLES
-    \c vpl_db
     \i meta/schema.sql

-    REVOKE ALL ON SCHEMA public FROM public;
-    GRANT ALL ON SCHEMA public TO postgres;

-    REVOKE ALL ON DATABASE vpl_db FROM public;
-    GRANT ALL ON DATABASE vpl_db TO postgres;

-    GRANT CONNECT ON DATABASE vpl_db TO vpl_user;
+    -- revoke all the priviledges on original tables from vpl_user -- REVOKE ALL ON Paper, Author, PaperByAuthors, Citation, Venue FROM vpl_user;

-    GRANT SELECT ON Paper, Author, PaperByAuthors, Citation, Venue TO vpl_user;
+    -- grant only select priviledges on orginal tables to vpl_user -- GRANT SELECT ON Paper, Author, PaperByAuthors, Citation, Venue TO vpl_user;

-    GRANT USAGE ON schema public TO vpl_user;
-    GRANT CREATE ON schema public TO vpl_user;
     ```

 ## Assignment 1 with VPL